WINTER & SPRING PROGRAMME

 He was Head Judge at our Annual Honey Show this year and he has agreed to take up the position again in 2018.

 Gerry is probably one of the most informed and entertaining speakers on many subjects related to beekeeping.
 Too good a night to miss!

-A small selection of photos of those who attended.
+A small selection of photos of those who attended are shown below.

 (sorry if you have been missed out as there were over 70 folks enjoying the night out)

 However if you know you had your picture taken, our photographer Dave Stanford can forward you a free copy as a high quality '.jpg' to your email address.

 Our Association Honey Show this year was very popular, although there were slightly fewer entries.
 It was good to see lots of 'first timers' entering.
 They were very successful, Maria Parsons won the novice class for clear honey was awarded an 'Outstanding entry' certificate which gives her to free entry to the National Honey Show.